Rosters

 In that time he has been featured soloist in recital with renowned collaborative pianist Robert Spillman, in the world premiere of the American Choral Association's Alice Parker Award winning Requiem for Eagles by David Lingle with the San Juan Symphony as well as in performances with New Mexico Philharmonic, the St. John's Bach Project, and Red Rock Strings.
 Additionally, Curtis has sung with Ensemble Music New Mexico, and currently with Quintessence: A Community of Singers, and Polyphony: Voices of New Mexico.

 Curtis has also appeared in several Opera Southwest productions, including the North American premiere of Alì Babà as cover for Thamar, as Soldier in the world premiere of Zorro, and 1st Coryphée in Le Comte Ory.
 2023 also included his first appearance at The Santa Fe Opera in the chorus of The Flying Dutchman.
-He is also the co-founder and administrator of the nonprofit organization Opera on Tap New Mexico.
+He concluded is 2023 season by appearing in two immersive opera world premieres; Glory Gone and The Paños Prophesy.
+Finally, his 2024 season will include singing in the world premier of the opera ZOZOBRA: The Revenge by Joe Illick and Douglas Preston at the Lensic Theatre in Santa Fe.

 BASSES